christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 1.2 Ancient Alias Names List

 Note on Aliases: I believe that the Ptolemaic elites in antiquity employed an incredible number of regional aliases, locations, fictional stories, faked adoptions, and fabricated deaths for themselves and their family members as a way to control the population.
 They role-played as deities, religious figures, and various characters as if they were actors in a play.
 This was done partially for obscuration, but also because people wouldn't accept foreign kings or kings with foreign names, and also, for theological requirements: a god-king had to manifest in different regions according to local religious expectations.
-However, as their names were mastly job titles an etymology across languages (Latin, Greek, "Old Persian," Sanskrit, Aramaic) reveals a unified administrative lexicon, and you can also expound their aliases through spouses.
+However, as their names were mostly job titles an etymology across languages (Latin, Greek, "Old Persian," Sanskrit, Aramaic) reveals a unified administrative lexicon, and you can also expound their aliases through spouses.
 For example, the governor of Roman Egypt from 33 CE to 38, Aulus Avillius Flaccus, was also Polemon II of Pontus, who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia, which was the regional alias of Emperor Titus.
 The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power, and then